-Although simple and basic, it is a vital building block of graphic design that can be used in a considerable number of ways.
+Although simple and basic, a line is a vital building block of graphic design that can be used in a considerable number of ways.
 There are many types and styles of lines in graphic design.
 Each variation has a place in giving structure, organizing content, leading the eye of a viewer, or invoking specific emotion.

-The line is perfectly capable of being used on her own, or in conjunction with other design elements.
-When used along with other factors in design it can set the mood, indicate texture or define shapes.
+A line is perfectly capable of being used on her own, or in conjunction with other design elements.
+When used along with other factors in design it can set the mood, indicate texture, or define shapes.
 Mastering, or at least understanding the lines and their usage in design will significantly elevate and improve your work.

 Main Types of Lines in Design

-Simple, left to the right straight line.
-In general, viewer associates horizontal lines with stillness or motionless rest.
-When used in design they often make the viewer calm, peaceful, and comfortable.
+In general, the viewer associates horizontal lines with stillness or motionless rest.
+When used in design horizontal lines often make the viewer calm, peaceful, and comfortable.
 They are stable and secure.
 Horizontal lines lay at a restful peace.
 Most commonly used in reassuring the importance of another element, and vital in a structure of a design.

 The diagonal line creates tension and excitement, as they seem to move.
 They are more dramatic than the above-mentioned lines.
 Giving the viewer a sense of urgency and excitement, this is a type of contour that you should use to direct the viewer’s eye.
 Additionally, it is a crucial tool for giving depth to design by using perspective.

 Wavy or curvy lines are also the most versatile.
 Smooth, shallow curves represent graceful movement and can invoke calming emotion.
 This emotion can be even more prominent than in a horizontal line.
 However, irregular, deep curves represent violence and can have the opposite effect.
 A good and experienced graphic designer can see these representations of curved lines and can get the most out of them.

 Series of diagonal lines joined together makes up a zigzag or jagged line.
 With its sharp and sudden change of direction, it radiates chaos and wild energy.
 Diagonal lines that connect at point form this unique line.
 And what a line it is.
 Their application is great.